bpj/PRA/documentation/pra-design-principles.md

     an assumption which usually is safe for the Latin-1 Supplement, Latin Extended-A and Latin Extended-B blocks.

+    This does not mean that a valid PRA romanization cannot use Unicode characters from other blocks, but these are then always alternatives to "core" notations using characters from these three blocks.
+Nor are *all* characters from these three blocks part of the PRA "core", not even all the Basic Latin letters!

 1. PRA does as far as possible build on existing scholarly, bibliographic and similar romanization precedents and precedents in existing orthographies,